gunthercox/ChatterBot/docs/training.rst

 This training class makes it possible to train your chat bot using the Ubuntu dialog corpus.
-Because of the file size of the Ubuntu dialog corpus, the download and training process may take a considerable amount of time.
+Because of the file size of the Ubuntu dialog corpus, the download and training process may take a considerable amount of time - More than 24hrs on a fast desktop machine.

 This training class will handle the process of downloading the compressed corpus file and extracting it.
 If the file has already been downloaded, it will not be